 You may wonder why I would teach you how to use charts to make money in stocks, only to tell you that there really is more to it.
 Well, that’s only partly true.
 The following tips for investing in stocks are a refining of the buy low sell high strategy.
-They are meant to be used WITH IT.
+They are meant to be used WITH IT, not instead of it.

 Avoid Stocks in Financial Trouble